yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stat-progress-copy.md

 The `pg_stat_progress_copy` view retains copy command information after the copy operation has completed.

-In PostgreSQL, after the `COPY` command is finished then the row containing details of the copy command is _removed_ from the view.
-In YugabyteDB, information is _retained_ in the view after the copy has finished.
-Also, information is retained only for the last executed copy command on that connection.
+In PostgreSQL, when the `COPY` command finishes, the row containing details of the copy command is _removed_ from the view.
+In YugabyteDB, the information is _retained_ in the view after the copy has finished.
+The information is retained only for the last executed copy command on that connection.

 This is required for YugabyteDB, because if the `COPY` command finishes due to an error, then you would like to know how many rows were reliably persisted to the disk.